 Full backups contain all the data present in the database at one point of time.
 Incremental backups only contains the changed data since last full backup.
 You will learn how both these types of backups work.
 Also, you will understand why we need to take regular backups.

-In this section, we will learn how to recover a corrupted database.
+In this section of MySQL Tutorial, we will learn how to recover a corrupted database.